Blamba116/tf-seq2seq-chatbot/README.md

 ### Descriprion

-This is a end-to-end implementation of chatbot based on deep RNN with LSTM cells.
+This is a straightforward end-to-end implementation of chatbot based on deep RNN with LSTM cells.
 Chatbot is trained on Cornell Movie-Dialogs Corpus.
+The idea of this project (and some scripts) is base on [HSE NLP Coursera course](https://www.coursera.org/learn/language-processing) honor assignment.

-Model parameters are set in input_params.yaml:
+### Model parameters

+Config file input_params.yaml has the following structure:
 - <MODEL_NAME>:
 	- READ_DATA_PARAMS:
 		- SENT_LEN: maximum sentence lenths